‘One Piece’ Episode 930 Delayed Again, Release Date Still In Limbo

 It has been more than a month since One Piece anime released a new episode.
 Week after week, fans have been hoping that One Piece Episode 930 would be finally available.
-Unfortunately, as the coronavirus pandemic remains uncontrolled, the release of One Piece Episode 30 is delayed once again.
+Unfortunately, as the coronavirus pandemic remains uncontrolled, the release of Episode 930 is delayed once again.

 “From the ending scene, they showed that in the next episode, i.e, One Piece Ep 930.
 Luffy will defeat Daifugo and beat up other prison guards.
 Raizo has appeared in prison.
 A fat guy, with Queen flags, is heading towards Udon.
 Luffy fighting with prison guards is a grave offense and he will definitely be sentenced to death.
 However, will he manage to escape the prison before that?
 Or will he face the challenge of execution?
 We know Captain Kidd escaped even though he was kept in Luffy’s cell.
 So it is not impossible.”